jacoborous/nytimes-web2pdf/https/www.nytimes.com/2020/08/01/us/coronavirus-midwest-cases-deaths.html.html.md

 “We’re at a danger point,” Mr. Pritzker said in Peoria County, where the total number of cases has doubled in the last month.

-Gone is any sense that the country may soon get a hold of the pandemic.
+Gone is any sense that the country may soon gain control of the pandemic.
 Instead, the seven-day average for new infections hovered around 65,000 for two weeks.
 Progress in some states has been mostly offset by growing outbreaks in parts of the South and the Midwest.

 </div>